deeplearning4j/deeplearning4j/docs/README.md

 Note that the folder names don't exactly match up with the modules in the `pom.xml` definitions across DL4J.
 This is because some of the documentation is consolidated (such as DataVec) or omitted due to its experimental status or because it is low-level in the code.

+Templates must maintain a flat file structure.
+This is to accommodate Jekyll collections when the docs are published.
+Don't worry about having similarly named files in different doc modules - the module name is prepended when the docs are generated.

 ## Creating templates

 Each template has a Jekyll header at the top: